Kinesiology

 KINE 500 Facility and Equipment Management in Sport and Fitness3 Credits

-Provides an in-depth study of the facilities and equipment used in a variety of sport and fitness settings, from public to private organizations, educational settings, athletics (interscholastic, intercollegiate, and professional sports) as well as commercial and corporate fitness centers.
+In-depth study of the facilities and equipment used in a variety of sport and fitness settings, from public to private organizations, educational settings, athletics (interscholastic, intercollegiate, and professional sports), as well as commercial and corporate fitness centers.
 The focus is on designing, planning, funding, and maintaining a facility as well as the equipment necessary for its successful operation.

 KINE 501 Research Methods3 Credits